+Mr. Elie Ishag (joined Board 2011)

-MR. ELIE ISHAG (JOINED BOARD 2011) Non-Executive Director
+Non-Executive Director

-Member of the Remuneration Committee Member of the Nomination Committee Shares in CLINUVEL: 162,195 Conditional Performance Rights over shares in CLINUVEL: 42,500 is active in European asset management, real estate development and IT.
-Mr Ishag is currently the Chairman of European Investments & Developments Ltd, a privately held company with an investment mandate in defined asset classes, property development and crossborder commercial real estate.
+Member of the Remuneration Committee

+Member of the Nomination Committee Shares in CLINUVEL: 162,195

+Mr Ishag is a London based entrepreneur with 50 years of commercial experience.
+With a background in pharmaceutical chemistry, Mr Ishag is active in European asset management, real estate development and IT.
+Mr Ishag is currently the Chairman of European Investments & Developments Ltd, a privately held company with an investment mandate in defined asset classes, property development and cross-border commercial real estate.
 Mr Ishag has been extensively involved in the commercial evolution and backing of various successful ventures.
-He is an Honorary Life Fellow of the UK Institute of Directors (Hon FIoD) and has been a member of the IoD since 1964.
+He is an Honorary Life Fellow of the UK Institute of Directors (FloD).and has been a member of the IoD since 1964.